 The University and greater Burlington community is an attractive, friendly and safe environment for residents and their families.
 There is easy access to university programs, community culture and year round activities in the beautiful outdoor environments of Vermont, northern New England, and upstate New York.
 The international flavor of Montreal is just 90 minutes away and Boston and NYC are easily reached for urban getaways.

-Over the last years, I have seen the Neurology Residency change considerably.
+Over the last decade, I have seen the Neurology Residency change considerably.
 We have expanded our program, both in numbers of residents and in educational opportunities available for residents.
 We have revamped our neuroscience curriculum and continue to explore unique ways to provide excellence in neurology residency education.
 We continue to evolve to meet the needs of tomorrow’s neuroscientists.
 I am very excited about what we have to offer our residents.
 We, as a department, welcome your interest and encourage you to visit.

 With Warm Regards,